fritsche/fritsche/README.md

 #### About Me

-I'm a brazilian educator, software engineer, data scientist, father and husband.
-Also, I'm Ph.D. in computer science (UFPR), and I'm currently with [Trybe](https://www.betrybe.com/) as specialist instructor.
+I'm a Brazilian educator, software engineer, data scientist, father, and husband.
+Also, I'm Ph.D. in computer science (UFPR).
+Currently, I'm with [Trybe](https://www.betrybe.com/) as a curriculum analyst, for our web development course components.
 My areas of interest include software engineering, web development, data science, machine learning, and evolutionary computation.

 Check my published work at: